pyinvoke/invoke/sites/docs/concepts/tasks_in_classes.rst

 * are there potential use cases that don't follow the pattern laid out above?
   (some people, for instance, really like mixins, how does that change stuff?)

+* what the heck do we call this.. seriously I like none of the idea's I've come up with :) (however something around the Template thought is favorable in my head right now)